MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 This version includes these updates.

 **Text Highlighting** - You can now highlight all instances of selected text directly in the debugger.
-To use this feature, just select some text in the command window and then click “Highlight” in the command ribbon or hit CTRL+ALT+H. Using one of those on already highlighted text will remove the highlighting.
+To use this feature, just select some text in the command window and then select “Highlight” in the command ribbon or hit CTRL+ALT+H. Using one of those on already highlighted text will remove the highlighting.

 If you prefer using commands, you can use the “$hl” command: